nsidc/granule-metgen/README.md

 * `log_dir` specifies the directory where metgenc log files will be written.
 Log files are named `metgenc-{config-name}-{timestamp}.log` where config-name is the base name of the .ini file and timestamp is in YYYYMMDD-HHMM format.
 The default log directory is `/share/logs/metgenc`, but this can be edited to write metgenc logs to a different existing, writable directory location.
 * `provider` is [newly!!] a _**required**_ attribute that must define the Cumulus Ingest Provider name to successfully ingest data into CUAT.
 Currently, that'd be `provider = Direct_to_Cumulus_S3` as this is the Cumulus Ingest Provider most (probably all) MetGenC data sets are relying on for ingest.
 If more Ingest Providers are created, the value for the .ini file's provider field just needs to reflect the exact name of the Cumulus Ingest Provider set for the collection in Cumulus.

-#### Required and Optional Configuration Elements
+#### Optional Configuration Elements
-Some attribute values may be read from the .ini file if the values can't be gleaned from—or don't exist in—the science file(s), but whose values are known for the data set.
-Use of these elements can be typical for data sets comprising non-CF/non-NSIDC-compliant netCDF science files, as well as non-netCDF data sets comprising .tif, .csv, .h5, etc. The element values must be manually added to the .ini file, as none are prompted for in the `metgenc init` functionality.
+When necessary values can't be gleaned from (or don't exist in) science file(s) for data sets comprising non-CF/non-NSIDC-compliant netCDF science files, they can be set to be read from the .ini file.
+These elements need to be added to the .ini file by the operator; they're not prompted for when running the `metgenc init` functionality.

 See this project's GitHub file, `fixtures/test.ini` for examples.